Cultured Guru Logo

 “Oxymel” derived from the Greek words “oxys” (sour) and “meli” (honey), reflects its fundamental ingredients.
 This harmonious blend of sweet honey and tart vinegar is a perfect medium for extracting and preserving the medicinal properties of various herbs.

 Organic apple cider vinegar is high in acetic acid, making it great for preservation.
-Raw vinegar also contains “mother,” a symbiotic colony of bacteria and yeast made of proteins, enzymes, and beneficial microbes.
+Raw vinegar also contains “mother,” a symbiotic colony of bacteria and yeast (SCOBY).
+The SCOBY is full of enzymes and beneficial microbes that essentially make beneficial herbal compounds more bioavailable.

 Raw honey has soothing properties and some antimicrobial properties.
 Honey has been used for centuries as a natural antibacterial agent.
-Also, the cool thing about honey is that it isn’t antimicrobial against beneficial microbes associated with fermentation, but it can be effective against specific pathogens.
+But the cool thing about honey is that while it can be effective at killing pathogens, it isn’t antimicrobial against the beneficial microbes associated with this fermentation.
+So the honey and vinegar here don’t harm the beneficial microbes; the honey is the food for the vinegar microbes.

 Its unique composition and nutrient-rich profile also offer various health benefits.
 Raw honey contains antioxidants, including flavonoids and polyphenols, which help protect your body from the harmful effects of free radicals.